infonl/dimpact-zaakafhandelcomponent/docs/development/README.md

 The following ZAC developer documentation is available:

-- [CONTRIBUTING.md](../../CONTRIBUTING.md) - Instructions on how to contribute to ZAC.
+- [CONTRIBUTING](../../CONTRIBUTING.md) - Instructions on how to contribute to ZAC.
 - [Font caching procedures](fontCachingProcedures.md) - Instructions on font caching in ZAC.
+- [IDE Configuration](ideConfig.md) - Instructions on how to configure your IDE for ZAC development.
-- [INSTALL.md](INSTALL.md) - Instructions on how to build, run and test the software.
+- [Installation](INSTALL.md) - Instructions on how to build, run and test the software.
-- [installDockerCompose.md](installDockerCompose.md) - Instructions on how to run the software using Docker Compose.
+- [Running ZAC using Docker Compose](installDockerCompose.md) - Instructions on how to run the software using Docker Compose.
-- [endToEndTypeSafety.md](endToEndTypeSafety.md) - Instructions on how to develop ZAC using end-to-end type safety.
+- [End-to-end type safety](endToEndTypeSafety.md) - Instructions on how to develop ZAC using end-to-end type safety.
-- [testing.md](testing.md) - Instructions on how to run and develop tests for ZAC.
+- [Testing](testing.md) - Instructions on how to run and develop tests for ZAC.
-- [updatingDependencies.md](updatingDependencies.md) - Instructions on how to update various types of dependencies in ZAC and (OpenAPI) API specifications used by ZAC.
+- [Updating dependencies](updatingDependencies.md) - Instructions on how to update various types of dependencies in ZAC and (OpenAPI) API specifications used by ZAC.

 ## Monitoring